resources / blog /

 3 min read

-I mean, sure, we can all say “yeah, high-end models cost more to repair, foldables are complicated, the tech is advanced…” .
-Totally agree.
+I mean, sure, we can all say “yeah, high-end models cost more to repair, foldables are complicated, the tech is advanced…”.
+But it does make you think a little about how expensive all these repairs can get.

 Even budget phones aren’t “cheap to fix” anymore.
 Android screen repairs still cost $50–$200 depending on the model and severity, and battery replacements run $50–$100 at most U.S. repair shops, with Apple’s own pricing reaching up to $99–$119 depending on the device.